 - Poor work practices eg: poor time management, poor work techniques, lack of training

-- Psychosocial factors eg: excessive workload, deadlines, social and work environment.
+- Psychosocial factors eg: excessive workload, tight deadlines, an uninspiring social and work environment.

 Diagnosis and Treatment

-Diagnosis of OOS is often difficult.
-It is important for the doctor to take a full medical history and conduct a physical examination.
-Other causes for the symptoms need to be ruled out.
-Once a diagnosis of OOS has been made, and the specific OOS condition has been identified, appropriate treatment will be recommended.
+Once a diagnosis of overuse injury has been made, and the specific condition has been identified, appropriate treatment will be recommended.
 This may involve referral to an occupational or musculoskeletal specialist and may involve input from healthcare professionals such as occupational therapists and physiotherapists.
-Treatment may include:

 - Rest from activities